-Initial Grant : For each non-employee director who is first elected or appointed to the Board, on the date of such non-employee director's initial election or appointment to the Board (or, if such date is not a market trading day, the first market trading day thereafter), the non-employee director will, automatically, and without further action by the Board or Compensation Committee, be granted the following two equity awards with a fair market value of \$300,000: (i) a stock option to purchase shares of the Company's common stock with a fair value of \$150,000 and (ii) a retricted stock unit award with a fair value of \$150,000 (calculating the value of such awards based on the grant date fair value thereof for financial reporting purposes).
-The shares subject to each such option, and the restricted stock units, will vest in equal annual installments over two years following the date of grant, subject to the non-employee director's Continuous Service (as defined in the 2010 Plan) on each such vesting date.
+Initial Grant: For each non-employee director who is first elected or appointed to the Board, on the date of such non-employee director's initial election or appointment to the Board (or, if such date is not a market trading day, the first market trading day thereafter), the non-employee director will, automatically, and without further action by the Board or Compensation Committee, be granted the following two equity awards with a total fair market value of \$300,000: (i) a stock option to purchase shares of the Company's common stock with a fair value of \$150,000 and (ii) a restricted stock unit award with a fair value of \$150,000 (calculating the value of such awards based on the grant date fair value thereof for financial reporting purposes).
+The shares subject to both the option and restricted stock unit grants will vest in equal annual installments over two years following the date of grant, subject to the non-employee director's Continuous Service (as defined in the 2010 Plan) on each such vesting date.

-Annual Grant: On the first Board meeting following each annual meeting of stockholders of the Company, each Non-Employee Director who continues to serve as a member of the Board following such stockholders meeting will, automatically and without further action by the Board or Compensation Committee, be granted the following two equity awards with a fair market value of \$300,000: (i) a stock option to purchase shares of the Company's common stock with a fair value of \$150,000 and (ii) a retricted stock unit award with a fair value of \$150,000 (calculating the value of such awards based on the grant date fair value thereof for financial reporting purposes).
-The shares subject to each such option will vest quarterly over one year following the date of grant, with the final tranche vesting upon the earlier of one year following the date of grant or the next annual meeting date, and the restricted stock units will vest in full upon the earlier of one year following the date of grant or the next annual meeting date, in each case, in each case subject to the Non-Employee Director's Continuous Service (as defined in the 2010 Plan) on each such vesting date.
-A new director who joins the Board other than at the first meeting of the Board following the annual meeting of stockholders may be provided prorated annual equity awards at the time he or she joins the Board.
+Annual Grant: On the first Board meeting following each annual meeting of stockholders of the Company, each Non-Employee Director who continues to serve as a member of the Board following such stockholders meeting will, automatically and without further action by the Board or Compensation Committee, be granted the following two equity awards with a fair market value of \$300,000: (i) a stock option to purchase shares of the Company's common stock with a total fair value of \$150,000 and (ii) a restricted stock unit award with a fair value of \$150,000 (calculating the value of such awards based on the grant date fair value thereof for financial reporting purposes).
+Half of our peer companies provide directors with at least \$300,000 in annual equity grant value.

+The shares subject to each such annual option will vest quarterly over one year following the date of grant, with the final tranche vesting upon the earlier of one year following the date of grant or the next annual meeting date, and the restricted stock units will vest in full upon the earlier of one year following the date of grant or the next annual meeting date, subject to the Non-Employee Director's Continuous Service (as defined in the 2010 Plan) on each such vesting date.
+A new director who joins the Board other than at the first meeting of the Board following the annual meeting of stockholders may be provided pro-rated annual equity awards upon initial election or appointment to the Board.